fhnaumann/NewChallenges/README.md

 ### Integration Test: AWS -> Live Frontend

 Reuse the test data from the previous Integration Test.
 This test verifies that the data from AWS is correctly displayed.
+Reusing the data means that only challenge file and event data fetching is tested.
+Integration testing the live data flow is **not** done as it's just too complicated.
+The Live Fronted Unit Tests with mocked websockets should be sufficient.

 The test data is now cleared.

 ### E2E Test